Tropical-Rouge! Pretty Cure the Movie: The Snow Princess and the Miraculous Ring!: Plot

 After the Tropical-Rouge!
-Pretty Cure team: Cures Summer, Coral, Papaya, Flamingo and La Mer defeats the Yaraneeda summoned by Numeri, Sango tells everyone at the beach about the singing event at the mall, which interests Laura.
-Moments after, Sharon uses the Huangs to invite Manatsu and the others to the Snow Kingdom of Chantia.
-After arriving to the kingdom via the train, Sharon welcomes the girls and tells them to have fun before the coronation.
-During the snowball fight, they encounter the HeartCatch PreCure team: Tsubomi, Erika, Itsuki and Yuri.
+Pretty Cure team defeats a Yaraneeda summoned by Numeri, Sango tells everyone at the beach about a singing event at the mall, which interests Laura.
+Soon after, Sharon uses Howan to invite Manatsu and the others to the Snow Kingdom of Shantia.
+After arriving to the kingdom via train, Sharon welcomes the girls and tells them to have fun before the coronation.
+During a snowball fight, they encounter the HeartCatch PreCure team: Tsubomi, Erika, Itsuki and Yuri.
 After spending time together and having brief tension with Erika, Laura meets Sharon in the courtyard, who gives her the Snow Heart Kuru Ring.
-During the coronation, Sharon freezes the performers as they are trying to leave the country after their act, and orders the snow monsters to attack.
+During the coronation, Sharon freezes the performers as they are trying to leave the country and orders the snow monsters to attack.
 The Tropical-Rouge! and HeartCatch teams transform and defeat the monsters.

-Sharon reveals to them that Chantia was destroyed long ago during a meteor strike, and plans to use the meteorite's power to bring Chantia back to life, as how it did with her.
-After Blossom and Marine's failed attack caused by La Mer's protection of Sharon, she locks the HeartCatch team in the basement.
-After Coral, Papaya and Flamingo rescues the trapped HeartCatch team from the basement, La Mer confronts Sharon, who suggests she and La Mer combine powers to save Chantia, but refuses.
-Unable to control her emotions, Sharon creates strong snow monsters to defeat the Cures.
-However, using the power of the Snow Heart Kuru Ring and powers from the HeartCatch team, the Tropical-Rouge! team gains Snow Crystal Tropical Style, and purifies Sharon with "Heart Shining Orchestra" attack.
+Sharon reveals to them that Shantia was destroyed 13,000 years ago during a meteor strike, and that she was resurrected by the meteorite's power, which she plans to use to bring Shantia back to life.
+After Blossom and Marine's attack fails because La Mer protects Sharon, she locks the HeartCatch team in the basement.
+After Coral, Papaya and Flamingo rescue the team from the basement, La Mer confronts Sharon, who suggests she and La Mer combine powers to save Shantia, but she refuses.
+Unable to control her emotions, Sharon creates strong snow monster to defeat the Cures.
+However, using the power of the Snow Heart Kuru Ring and powers from the HeartCatch team, the Tropical-Rouge! team gains the Snow Crystal Tropical Style, and purifies Sharon with the "Heart Shining Orchestra" attack.

-With her strength dwindling, Sharon is moved by La Mer's Chantia song.
-La Mer tells Sharon that she'll sing the kingdom's song for eternity, while Blossom tells her that the kingdom's flower, Snowdrop is still blooming in the present.
-With the stone gone, Sharon tells Laura that she's glad that they met before she disappears.
-Back home on Minamino Island, Laura and the others sing Chantia song during the singing event at the mall, with Tsubomi and the others cheering them on.
+With her strength dwindling, Sharon is moved by La Mer Singing Shantia’s song.
+La Mer tells Sharon that she'll sing the kingdom's song for eternity, while Blossom tells her that the kingdom's flower, snowdrop, is still blooming in the present.
+With the stone gone, Sharon tells Laura that she's glad they met before she disappears.
+Back home on Aozora City, Laura and the others sing Shantia's song during the singing event at the mall, with Tsubomi and the others cheering them on.